snehadev04/Treasure-Island-Adventure-Game/README.md

 bash
 cd Treasure-Island-Adventure-Game

-R3) un the Python script:
+3) Run the Python script:
 bash
 python treasure_island.py
 Follow the prompts and make choices by typing the options provided.
 Will you find the treasure or meet a grim fate?